 Highlights of RIPEC’s report, and findings for policymakers to consider, include:

-- Rhode Island’s total state and local revenues of $13.6 billion in FY 2018 were the highest in New England on a personal income basis and third highest in per capita terms.
+- Rhode Island’s total state and local revenues of $13.6 billion in FY 2018 were the second highest in New England on a personal income basis and fourth highest in per capita terms.

 - In FY 2018, Rhode Island had a higher reliance on tax revenues than the U.S. (45.0 percent of total revenues compared to 43.1 percent) but was less tax reliant than any other New England state.
 Rhode Island’s reliance on tax revenues has increased since FY 2013, and, at the same time, the state’s comparatively outsized reliance on lottery revenues has declined.
 Policymakers should consider shifting Rhode Island’s revenue mix to rely more on non-general revenue sources to lessen its reliance on taxes.